Spicemad's Chilli Pepper Hall of Flame

 Not all new chilli pepper varieties I grow become firm favourites and make it into Spicemad's Chilli Pepper Hall of Flame.
 I rank my favourite varieties based on growth habit, prolificacy, flavour and heat, although not necessarily in that order.
 Given my somewhat unusual growing situation, I tend to avoid varieties that grow very tall or have gangly growth habits, but sometimes there are exceptions to the rules.

-Given that most of my chilli plants are grown indoors in windows and in a small porch, a variety needs to produce a good crop of chillies for it to be worth my time growing it.
+Given that some of my chilli plants are grown indoors in windows and in a small porch, each variety also needs to perform well indoors and produce a respectable crop of chillies for it to make it onto my favourites list.
 I see little point in using up valuable growing spaces for varieties that only produce a few chillies when those same spaces could be used for growing much more prolific varieties instead.
 Flavour is also an important factor and one that needs no further explanation.
 We all want to grow chilli varieties that taste good.
 However, flavour is always subjective, and what I perceive to be a tasty variety might not necessarily be so to you.
 Most of the chilli varieties I've grown tasted just fine, whilst some didn't really have much flavour at all.
-My two favourite Capsicum species are Capsicum chinense and Capsicum pubescens, and my favourite chilli is the Chocolate Habanero, with Fatalii being a very close second.
+My two favourite Capsicum species are Capsicum chinense and Capsicum pubescens, and my favourite chilli is the Chocolate Habanero, with Orange Habanero being a very close second.

 Although I do grow and use superhot varieties, they are not my go-to chillies of choice for everyday cooking.
 In my opinion, the whole superhot chilli stuff has been done to death and has reached the point of ridiculous.
 As of writing this, the Carolina Reaper is now also available in colours purple, brown, orange, yellow, peach, white, mustard and caramel.
 There are also many new superhot hybrids which are the result of crossing other superhot varieties with the Carolina Reaper, no doubt in an attempt to create something even hotter.
 It's only a matter of time before some of these new designer superhots start making an appearance in Vogue's designer collections or until someone starts modelling them on the catwalk as this summer's must-haves. 😁

 The varieties listed below have ticked all of the correct boxes and have become favourites of mine.
-However, there are still several close contenders that didn't quite make it into Spicemad's Chilli Pepper Hall of Flame.
-The following varieties have all proven themselves to be good choices for indoor growing, although some have more favourable growth habits than others.
+However, there are still several very close contenders that didn't quite make it into Spicemad's Chilli Pepper Hall of Flame.
+The following varieties have all proven themselves to be good choices for indoor growing, although some have more favourable growth habits than others and some perform much better than others.
 All of them have proven to be prolific, and all of them produce very tasty chillies with a respectable amount of heat.
 The following list of my favourites is subject to change.
 New varieties could be crowned and existing varieties could be dethroned.

 Aji Largo